-With the passing of the historic Bipartisan Infrastructure Law and the Inflation Reduction Act, there is once-in-a-generation investment in energy efficiency, decarbonization, and workforce development.
+The passing of the historic Bipartisan Infrastructure Law and the Inflation Reduction Act has resulted in once-in-a-generation investment in energy efficiency, decarbonization, and workforce development.
 These funding opportunities should be maximized for Rhode Islanders to provide a significant boost to the clean energy economy and expand upon the existing programming in the state.